->''"Big clocks are never wrong!"''

-A 1971 satirical comedy film produced, directed, and written by NormanLear (just prior to his creating television's ''AllInTheFamily'').
+A 1971 satirical comedy film produced, directed, and written by Creator/NormanLear (just prior to his creating television's ''Series/AllInTheFamily'').

 * TheAlcoholic: Edgar Stopworth, who claims that he needs to smoke in order to drink and thus is encouraged to leave town for the month.

 --> "My drinking is directly connected to my smoking.
-Now, when I say "directly", I mean there's a thing - a physical thing - that is directly connected from my liquor buds to the smoke pouch in my lungs.
-If you want me to quit smoking, you would have to cut - I mean, you'd have to physically cut that thing!
-And when you do, my head's gonna fall off!"
+Now, when I say 'directly', I mean there's a thing--a physical thing--that is directly connected from my liquor buds to the smoke pouch in my lungs.
+If you want me to quit smoking, you're gonna have to cut-- [''starts sobbing''] I mean, you're gonna have to physically ''cut'' that thing!
+And when you do, my head's gonna fall off!
+You understand, Reverman? [*''sniff''*] The booze bone's connected to the smoke bone.
+And the smoke bone is connected to the head bone.
+And that's the word of the Lord."

-* BackgroundHalo: Parodying "the most trusted man in America", Walter Cronic is introduced this way, with one of the clinc's lights forming a halo.
+* BackgroundHalo: Parodying "the most trusted man in America", Walter Chronic is introduced this way, with one of the clinic's lights forming a halo.

-* [[spoiler:BolivianArmyEnding / BittersweetEnding: The film ends with the town celebrating their victory, oblivious to the fact that Reverend Brooks, Dr. Proctor, and Merwin have just been shot and are calling for help.
-And Eagle Rock is "saved" by the arrival of a defense plant that enshrouds the entire town in the pollution belched from its giant, cigarette-shaped smokestacks.]]
+* BittersweetEnding: The film ends with the town celebrating their victory, oblivious to the fact that Reverend Brooks, Dr. Proctor, and Merwin Wren [[BolivianArmyEnding have all just been shot and are calling for help]].
+And Eagle Rock is "saved" by the arrival of a defense plant that soon enshrouds the entire town in the pollution belched from its giant, cigarette-shaped smokestacks.

 * ChekhovsGun: Odie Turman constantly tries to get her hands on Amos Bush's gun. [[spoiler:She eventually does, and it ends up shooting three people.]]